aspanguluri/PRP/README.md

-# PRP
+# Python Research Program
-Project I undertook while participating in the Winter Python Research Program about 2020 election data and trends.
+Analysis of 2020 Election data and trends.